robertmassaioli/my-reminders/README.md

 ## Dependencies

-Remind Me is built against the Haskell Platform, currently version `2013.2.0.0`.
+My Reminders is built against the Haskell Platform, currently version `2013.2.0.0`.
 The latest version of Cabal is always recommended, we have tested with at least `cabal-install version 1.20.0.2`.